kazurayam/KS_GeneratingHTMLReportInTestListener/README.md

     }
 ```

-I thought that this method is called by Katalon Studio to generate the HTML report.
+I thought that Katalon Studio calls this method to generate the HTML report.
 The method signature was easy to understand.
-I thought that I would be able to write a `@AfterTestSuite`-annotated method in my Test Listener.
+I would be able to write a @AfterTestSuite-annotated method in my Test Listener that implement report generation in the similar way.

+## Conclusion

 So I tried implementing it.
-It looks just working fine.
+It looks working fine.